MClemot/TopologicalAutoencodersPlusPlus/README.md

    * 2D renders of the projections of the different methods in `scripts_results/figures`
    * the projections themselves in `scripts_results/data`
    * a CSV file containing quality indicators in `scripts_results/metrics.csv`

+Please note that TopoAE-based methods are non-deterministic.
+Therefore, the resulting projections and quality indicators may differ from those presented in the paper.